-1. Access the Advanced Settings.
+- 1. Access the Advanced settings. - a.

-a.
 Touch the Settings tab.

-b.
+- b.
 Touch the Advanced tab.

-c.
-Enter the Advanced settings code.
+- c.
+Touch Enter password.

-The General tab will appear.
+- d.
+Enter your password and touch OK.

-2. Touch the Parameters tab.

-3. Touch the Temperature tab.
+- 2. Touch the Parameters tab. - 3.
+Touch the Temperature tab.

-4. Specify settings.

-Setting Action/Description Unit of measure Select primary units of measure for the temperature display on the Home tab Display temperature conversion Select this to display primary units of measure and secondary units of measure for the temperature display on the Home tab.
+Specify settings.
+Setting Action/Description Unit of measure Select primary units of measure for the temperature display on the Home tab Display temperature conversion Select to display primary units of measure and secondary units of measure for the temperature display on the Home tab.
 Default SureTemp Plus site Select the default site for SureTemp measurements.
 The default site applies when clinicians power up the monitor and each time clinicians remove the temperature probe from the well.
 Select Last site to set the default to the site selected for the last measurement.
+Anti-theft return timeout Select "Disabled" or a timeout value in hours for the Braun 6000 to lock after being removed from the dock.
+Mode Select None , Technique Compensation , or Unadjusted as the Braun 6000 compensation mode.
+Technique Compensation improves reading accuracy by detecting placement of the probe in the ear canal.
+Unadjusted places thermometer in mode to detect raw ear temperature only.
+Enable pulse timer Select to enable pulse timer on the Braun 6000 handle.
+Enable Celsius only selection Select to enable Celsius only mode, thus disabling the C/ F button on the Braun 6000 handle as well as the hardware switch.